This post covers 29 of the best free things to do in Charleston, South Carolina, and its surrounding areas and is geared toward tourists and visitors.

 6. Take a Free Walking Tour or Self-Guided Tour

 Tours run on a name-your-own-price model.
-Tours run at 9:30 am on Tuesday - Saturday and 1 pm on Sundays.
+Tours run from 9:30 am on Tuesday - Saturday and 1 pm on Sundays.

 We meet at the Pineapple Fountain in Waterfront Park off Prioleau Street.
 NOTE: Reservations are required.